-Join Hispanic Women of Weld County for our Annual Awards Breakfast on Saturday, November 12th, 2022 at the University of Northern Colorado.
+Hispanic Women of Weld County held our Annual Awards Breakfast on Saturday, November 12th, 2022 at the University of Northern Colorado.

-We are honored to have Dr. Nicki Gonzales, Colorado’s first Latina State Historian.
+We were honored to have Dr. Nicki Gonzales, Colorado’s first Latina State Historian.

 Born in Denver, Dr. Nicki Gonzales has deep roots in the coal mining and agricultural communities of Northern and Southern Colorado and Northern New Mexico.
 Like so many Mexican Americans in this region, her grandparents moved to Denver during WWII for economic opportunities.
 She is the mom of two boys who are historians in their own right—Danny and Teddy.